Katharine Cornell: The Katharine Cornell Foundation

 The Katharine Cornell Foundation was funded with profits from Barretts.
 The foundation was dissolved in 1963, distributing its assets to the Museum of Modern Art (to honor her close friend from Buffalo, A. Conger Goodyear, who was a founder of MoMA and its first president), Cornell University's theater department, and the Actor's Fund of America.

 Cultural references

-Cornell is featured in a play by Buffalo-born playwright A. R. Gurney entitled The Grand Manner.
+Cornell is featured in a play by Buffalo-born playwright A.R.
+Gurney titled The Grand Manner.
 The play is about his encounter with Cornell as a young man when she was in the production of Antony and Cleopatra.
 The play ran during summer 2010 at Lincoln Center and starred Kate Burton as Cornell.
 In Buffalo, the play was produced by the Kavinoky Theatre in May 2011.

-Cornell is referenced as a plot point in the comedy The Man Who Came to Dinner by Moss Hart and George S. Kaufman.
-Sheridan Whiteside’s personal secretary, Maggie Cutler, has fallen in love with local newspaperman Bert Jefferson.
-Jefferson has written a play, which Cutler says “just cries out” for Cornell.
+An allusion to Cornell is used as a plot point in the comedy The Man Who Came to Dinner by Moss Hart and George S. Kaufman.
+Sheridan Whiteside's personal secretary, Maggie Cutler, has fallen in love with local newspaperman Bert Jefferson.
+Jefferson has written a play, which Cutler says "just cries out" for Cornell.
 Whiteside, scheming to hold onto his capable secretary, instead convinces another actress to come seduce Jefferson under the guise of working on the script with him.